fermyon/advent-of-spin/CHALLENGE-4/README.md

 ## Spec

+**Note:** Haversine formula has been used on the verifier to calculate the distance between two points.

 Add a new service to your Spin application that can calculate the distance between two lat/long coordinates.
 The distance will be calculated in nautical miles, rounded to the closest .1 mile.

 - 33.76nm == 33.8nm